invisible-college/robot-heart/docs/session0.md

-**For these tutorials, we will concentrate on API Level 23**, on the assumption that by the time you complete the course, Marshmallow will represent a more sizable fraction of available devices that you will wish to target.
+**For these tutorials, we will concentrate on API Level 22**, on the assumption that by the time you complete the course, Lollipop will represent a more sizable fraction of available devices that you will wish to target.
+And of course, the author's smartphone right now is running API 22 :smile:

 # Integrated Development Environment